 Take Handwritten Notes

 While most of us have enjoyed the luxuries of our laptops and iPads, when it comes to note-taking, there is more value in writing your notes by hand.
 The process engages your brain and body in a process that allows for better retention.
 Also, because most students type faster than they write, they end up writing down almost exactly what the teacher says.
 When students take longhand notes, they engage their brain in rewriting the information, a process that helps personalize the information and make it “stick” better.
 In this way, handwritten note taking is better for your brain.
+It may be tempting to just take notes on your phone or laptop, especially if you participate in any kind of online school, but you’ll learn much better if you get out the paper and pencil.

 Ask Questions to Clarify the Subject

 Another helpful study tip is to ask questions as you need clarification.
 Not only does this show your teacher that you are actively listening, but it also helps your brain absorb information correctly– the first time around.
 It’s difficult to learn the next building block of information without understanding the first, so be sure to inquire early and often.
+This can be more difficult if you’re taking classes online, since most lectures aren’t live.
+However, if you have questions, send a message to your teacher right away instead of just sitting on it.

 Pay Attention During the Lecture